-pecially at the first stage, and to implement appropriate and rapid diagnosis and treatment procedures for their survival.
-Additionally, it is important to use first-line examinations such as hemogram and biochemistry tests and to predict the critical patients at this stage in terms of providing effective treatment.
-The proportional interpretation of ferritin and lymphocyte percentage values, which are included in routine examinations, appear to be of prognostic value already at the initial evaluation stage and thus can be used as a simple parameter that can be effectively used as a reliable measure for identifying critical patients.
+In emergency services, where COVID-19 patients are primarily evaluated, it is important to identify the critical patients, especially at the first stage, and to implement appropriate and rapid diagnosis and treatment procedures for survival.
+Additionally, it is important to use first-line examinations such as hemogram and biochemistry tests and to predict the critical patient at this stage in terms of providing effective treatment.
+The proportional interpretation of ferritin and lymphocyte percentage values, which are included in routine examinations, these may appear as a prognostic value at the initial evaluation stage and thus can be used as a simple, effective and reliable parameter in critical patient identification.

-This study aims to evaluate the relationship between ferritin/lymphocyte percentage ratio (FLPR) calculated in patients with COVID-19 disease with the severity classification of the disease and to determine its prognostic significance in terms of mortality in the course of the disease.
+This study aims to evaluate the relationship between ferritin / lymphocyte percentage ratio (FLPR) calculated in patients with COVID-19 disease with the severity classification of the disease and to determine its prognostic significance in terms of mortality in the course of the disease.